 QUESTION 7/1

-Access to telecommunication/ICT services by persons with disabilities and with specific needs
+Best practices and guidelines for facilitating access to telecommunication/ICT services by persons with disabilities and specific needs

 QUESTION 8/1

-Examination of strategies and methods of migration from analogue to digital terrestrial broadcasting and implementation of new services
+Best practices and guidelines for setting policies and regulations for migration from analogue to digital terrestrial broadcasting and provision of new services

 1 Statement of the situation or problem

 1.1 Evidence suggests that the migration from analogue to digital sound and television broadcasting technologies will be universal and unstoppable over time in countries or regions at varying pace.
 While digital satellite sound and television broadcasting services have been introduced worldwide, digital terrestrial television and sound broadcasting are becoming a priority for every country of ITU regions.